Bishop Auckland railway station: The station today

 The station is currently operated by Northern, which provides National Rail passenger services.
 In 2012, Bishop Trains adopted the station from Northern Rail (the operator at the time), providing a National Rail Ticket Office and staff for the station.
-Bishop Trains have further developed the Ticket Office and now provide a booking service for coach trips and holidays, and more recently, rail charters.
-It is staffed six days per week throughout the year (Monday to Saturday 06:50-16:15).
-At all other times, tickets must be purchased in advance or on the train.
+Bishop Trains further developed the Ticket Office and now provide a booking service for coach trips and holidays, and more recently, rail charters.
+It is staffed every day excepting Sundays.
+At all other times, tickets must be purchased in advance or via the ticket machine on the platform.
 Service running information is offered by timetable posters and Bishop Trains staff (when open).
 Step-free access is available from the main entrance to the ticket office and platform.

 In 2014, the station was revamped.
 In the former toilet block, a glass front waiting room was constructed, alongside a new toilet and office.
-Digital CIS displays have also been installed, as part of a scheme to provide these at all stations in the area (bar those at Teesside Airport and British Steel Redcar, which both have only a limited timetable).
+Digital CIS displays have also been installed, as part of a scheme to provide these at all stations in the area (bar those at Teesside Airport and British Steel Redcar, which both now have no trains stopping.).